-Let's take a look at the hypothetical case of Mr. Jones, age 70 with a \$500,000 portfolio of municipal bonds, earning 2.97% federal tax free.
-He receives \$14,850 of annual tax-free income (2.97% x \$500,000).
+Let's take a look at the hypothetical case of Mr. Jones, age 70 with a \$500,000 portfolio of municipal bonds, earning 4.35% tax free.4 He receives \$21,750 of annual tax-free income (4.35% x \$500,000).

 He decides to cash in his tax-free bonds and pay a premium to an insurance company of \$500,000 for an immediate fixed annuity.
-With the immediate annuity, his yearly cash payment from the annuity would be \$44,256 per year of which 87% is tax free (the tax-free portion of an immediate annuity is the part the IRS considers return of your principal and is based on your life expectancy and the expected return).
-After taxes of \$1,266 he will have \$42,990 to spend.
-His spendable cash using the immediate annuity over the tax free bonds increases by \$28,140 annually (\$42,990-\$14,850).
+With the immediate annuity, his yearly cash payment from the annuity would be \$42,5405 per year of which 73% is tax free (the tax-free portion of an immediate annuity is the part the IRS considers return of your principal and is based on your life expectancy and the expected return).
+After taxes, he will have \$39,668 spend.
+His spendable cash using the immediate annuity over the tax free bonds increases by \$17,918 annually (\$39,668-\$21,750).

 So in this particular example, the yearly cash flow has increased by using the fixed immediate annuity.
-Of course, your results will vary based (among other things) upon your age, health, relative yields on annuities and tax free bonds and premium payment.
+Of course, your results will vary based (among other things) upon your age, health, and premium payment.
 The payments in the example shown above are calculated on the life expectancy of the annuitant and the spot interest rates effective for the month of purchase under the contract.
 The spot interest rates can vary from month to month.
-The payments shown above are not subject to mortality fees, administrative charges, or other expenses.
-However, actuarial calculations, life expectancy assumptions, and interest rates can vary from insurer to insurer.
-Therefore, your results will likely vary from the examples shown above.
+The payments shown above are not subject to mortality fees, administrative